Metal & Lace: The Battle of the Robo Babes: Reception

 Metal & Lace: The Battle of the Robo Babes was met with mixed reception from critics since its release, most of which reviewed it as an import title.
 French magazine Génération 4 regarded Metal & Lace as a disappointing and dull fighting game that uses erotic imagery as pretext, criticizing its difficulty, sprite animations and repetitive fights, stating that Cobra Mission was more fun to play.
 Joystick's Vincent Solé called the game to be a "pale copy" of Street Fighter II and panned its poor color palette, controls, action and jerky sprite animations but commended the manga-style graphics and CD-quality voice work in the CD-ROM version.
 PC Player's Anatol Locker felt that the title was mediocre outside of its presentation and graphical "frills", criticizing the difficulty at higher matches and recommended playing Body Blows instead but gave positive remarks to the extras and ability to customize the fighter for adding tactics into gameplay.
 Dutch publication Power Unlimited gave it a more positive outlook, praising the anime-style visuals that started to become popular at the time of the game's release.
 Aktueller Software Markt's Michael Suck praised its elaborate animations, atmospheric background graphics, sound and action.

 In contrast, Computer Gaming World's Charles Ardai panned Metal & Lace: The Battle of the Robo Babes for its length, combat system, lack of additional customizable items and backgrounds, sluggish controls and repeatability, stating that the core gameplay is not good.
 Micromanía's Óscar Santos García commended the visuals, addictive gameplay, sound and character animations.
 However, Santos García felt mixed in regards to its originality and the high difficulty was criticized.
 In a similar manner, Pelit's Jyrki J.J.
 Kasvi gave Metal & Lace a positive outlook but criticized the lack of in-game music.
 PC Joker's Joachim Nettelbeck thought that the controls worked well and gave positive remarks to the sprite animations and fight sequences, though he felt mixed about the presentation and criticized the poor backgrounds.
 Power Play's Michael Hengst found the action to be dull, criticizing the audiovisual presentation and erotism.
 PC Zone's Chris Anderson summarized that the game was completely "devoid of any entertainment value whatsoever."
 Anderson criticized the gameplay for being boring and the erotic elements to be disappointing.

+James V. Trunzo reviewed Metal & Lace: The Battle of the Robo Babes in White Wolf #42 (April, 1994), giving it a final evaluation of "Good" and stated that "The Battle of the Robo Babes isn't for everyone.
+Liberal thinkers might be offended by the implied sexual rewards of victory and by its dehumanization of women.
+You also need to enjoy games that require a high degree of hand-eye coordination [...]
+If you're of the Street Fighter, Ninja Warriors, Double Dragon ilk and like a little flash of flesh, Metal & Lace offers everything you want."